praveen-2528/PowerSync/INSTALL_GUIDE.md

 ### What the Setup Does
 - ✅ Installs Python server dependencies
 - ✅ Installs Node.js dashboard dependencies (npm install)
+- ✅ Auto-installs Rust if not found (requires restart)
 - ✅ Creates hidden launchers for server and dashboard
 - ✅ Adds server to Windows Startup (auto-start on login)
 - ✅ Creates desktop shortcuts: